 7. Low on Saturated Fat

-A curd is a good option for weight loss due to its low-fat content.
-Saturated fats, single-bond fat molecules often abundant in meat and oils and solid at room temperature, make up around 1.7g of each 100g dish of curd.
+Curd is a good weight-loss option due to its low-fat content.
+Saturated fats, single-bond fat molecules often abundant in meat and oils and solid at room temperature, comprise around 1.7g of each 100g of curd dish.
 Saturated fat consumption is associated with a higher risk of cardiovascular illnesses, leading to weight gain.

 8. Fantastic Fat Burner